 The Parker-Gray School provided African American children with comprehensive education at a time when segregation and lack of resources, teachers, and facilities threatened what is now understood as a fundamental right of every child.

 Learn more about the History of the Parker-Gray School.

 The Parker-Gray Schools: Elementary - High - Middle.
 100th Anniversary 1920-2020 is an illustrated brochure produced by the staff of the Alexandria Black History Museum in honor of the Parker-Gray School 100th Anniversary.
 Can you help us identify more people in the photographs?
-If you can identify anyone please contact the Alexandria Black History Museum giving the page number and if necessary which person you are identifying in the photo.
+If you can identify anyone please, use this form to share this information with the Museum, giving the page number and if necessary which person you are identifying in the photo.